 Attributes represent both a character’s prowess and current status.
-Each of your Attributes (STR, DEX, and WIL) begin at a d6.
-Step up one of your Attributes to a d8.
+Assign d4, d6, and d8 to your Attributes (STR, DEX, and WIL).

 All characters are generalists.
 Everyone can swing a sword, sneak around, or cast a spell (given access to a Grimoire).
-Callings define the things that put you ahead of the pack, the things that give you an extra edge or let you break the rules.
+Callings define the things that put you ahead of the pack, give you an extra edge or let you break the rules.

-Your Calling grants you a Core Ability that forms the basis of that Calling and the core of your character’s power.
+Your Calling grants you a Core Ability that forms the basis of your character’s power.

 Make any choices related to your Core Ability that your Calling requires, and make a note of what it entails.
 You are the primary person responsible for keeping track of what your character is able to do, and how your abilities work.